The Fireside Circle

 We can create a better world

 To evolve, we must include what has passed even while we transcend it.
-We speak and acknowledge the truth of our personal past, and we hear and comprehend the truth of another person.
+We must speak and acknowledge the truth of our personal past, and hear and comprehend the truth of another person.

 I believe our collective calling in this moment is to transform humanity.

 Participants have been known to leave a Fireside Circle to join together and make a difference.
 One group decided to volunteer together at the local food bank.
 One person heard a story that described the experience of someone new to our country, and she now mentors newly arrived international students.